amineHY/App-Molecule-Prediction/README.md

 ## Run the docker image

-To run the App from the docker image we created (`servier`)
+To run the App from the docker image we created (`app`)

 ```
-docker run --rm -ti servier
+docker run --rm -ti app
 ```

 # Flask API